Dear readers of ADxS.org, please forgive the disruption.

 • Atomoxetine

-For comorbid anxiety, depression, and dysphoria, tricyclic antidepressants are classically helpful.
-For comorbid enuresis, imipramine is recommended.53
+For comorbid anxiety, depression and dysphoria, tricyclic antidepressants are classically helpful.
+Imipramine is recommended for comorbid enuresis.57

-For another brief summary of studies on tricyclic antidepressants and other nonstimulants in ADHD-HI, see Budur et al 2005.54
+For another brief summary of studies on tricyclic antidepressants and other non-stimulants in ADHD-HI, see Budur et al 2005.58

-Regular monitoring of ECG, blood pressure and pulse rate is required during treatment with tricyclic antidepressants.3
+Regular monitoring of ECG, blood pressure and pulse rate is necessary during treatment with tricyclic antidepressants.3

 Individual tricyclic (trimipramine) and similar antidepressants (trazodone) have been shown to be highly recommended for sleep problems in ADHD.
-Compared to normal sleeping pills, there is no risk of dependence.
+There is no risk of dependence compared to normal sleeping pills.

 7. General information on antipsychotics for ADHD